cynsight/AssistiveComputing-Tutorials/sentiment-analysis-neural-network/README.md

 # Sentiment Analysis Neural Network Tutorial

 This tutorial guides you through the process of designing and training a neural network for sentiment analysis using Python and TensorFlow.
+For a detailed explanation of this tutorial, see the post: [Designing and Training a Neural Network in Python](https://assistivecomputing.ai/posts/designing-and-training-neural-network-python/)

 ## Prerequisites